fotahub/fotahub-device-sdk-win32/docs/getting-started/simple.md

 ### Make your first firmare over-the-air update

-1. Go back to Visual Studio Code and launch the initial firmware version by typing the following command in the integrated terminal (choose the firmware program name according to your FotaHub product name, e.g., `DemoProduct.exe`):
+1. Go back to Visual Studio Code and launch the initial firmware version by typing the following command in the integrated terminal.
+Choose the firmware program name according to your FotaHub product name, e.g., `DemoProduct.exe`:

 ```bat
 build\win32\debug\bin\<product-name>.exe